CollerDevTeam/style-guides/HTML/html-guide.md

 Spaces around equal signs is legal, but space-less is easier to read, and groups entities better together.

+*Why?*: Pairs are much easier to identify when the spaces are omitted.

 Not Recommended:
   ```html
   <link rel = "stylesheet" href = "styles.css">